yanivpaz/machine-learning/README.md

 - prepare training  data
   * select features (input to the problem)
   * 10 times data points as features ( 5 features need 50 data points)
+  * imputation - the assignment of a value to something by inference from the value of the products or processes to which it contributes
 - input 75% of data to chosen algorithem
 - generate candidate model
 - input 25% test data